Nicole Scahendorf Heslip has not received any gifts yet

 For the entire month of June, many may have heard about how it was dairy month.
 Perhaps you even bought a little extra milk, cheese or yogurt to celebrate.
 Dairy consumption actually drops about 30 percent in the summer month as school breakfasts and early mornings have ended for many.
 While school may be out of session, three servings of dairy are still needed to support overall wellbeing.
 Nine essential nutrients of calcium; potassium; protein; phosphorus; vitamins A, D and B12;…Continue

 One day when I grow up, I want to be a brave and fearless shopper.
 Growing up in rural Michigan, trips to the grocery store usually result in bumping carts with at least one neighbor, family member or friend of the family.
-The farm scene of pulling up along side the road found its way into the store as carts…Continue
+The farm scene of pulling up along side the road found its way into the store as carts parked and neighbors caught up.

 From Wisconsin to Michigan, June Dairy Month means Breakfast on the Farm!
 With such great success in Michigan since the first three years ago, Breakfast on the Farm is expanding across the state and regionally connecting to consumers throughout the summer.